Varicose Veins Treatment Hawaii

 In many cases, he performs a microphlebectomy to address your varicose veins.
 This technique, which is also referred to ambulatory phlebectomy or stab avulsion, removes varicose veins via tiny incisions made along your skin.

 For a nonsurgical approach, Dr. Juleff may suggest a radiofrequency ablation.
 Using a catheter, he delivers radiofrequency energy into your varicose veins, heating them and making them collapse.
 Over time, the veins shrink and the blood reroutes through other veins.

 Dr. Juleff may recommend combining your microphlebectomy or radiofrequency ablation with another treatment, as well as making some lifestyle changes at home.
 He may suggest wearing compression socks, losing weight, or starting a regular walking routine.

 To learn more about improving the appearance and symptoms of varicose veins, contact Dr. Juleff, Hawaii’s vein specialist.
-Call one of the four offices today or go online to book your initial consultation.
+Call one of the seven offices today or go online to book your initial consultation.

 *Individual results may vary.